 For golf to grow and be profitable we must intelligently manage the cost of golf construction and irrigation in particular.
 However, in so doing we need to balance the expectations of the golfers based on what they paid to play or be a member against potential cuts in the irrigation investment and system performance.
 Your irrigation system is a serious investment and is critical to the long-term success of your golf course.
-Please take the time to review the documents we have provided to help you ensure your investment is a wise one.
+Please take the time to review the documents we have provided to help you ensure your investment is wise.

 In our continual efforts at ATI to match the proper system to the client’s needs, we have developed the attached Budget Planning Matrix to be used in combination with this document.
 Please click the links below to download the complete Budget Planning Matrix, Budget Planning Matrix Notes, and the Budget Planning Matrix Guide.

 Budget Planning Matrix

 If you are in the process of establishing the budget for your irrigation system we hope that you have first answered the twenty (20) questions we posed in our blog “Golf Irrigation Budget Planning – Considerations for Establishing a Budget and the Level of Irrigation Investment”.
 It is important to understand that at ATI, as independent consultants, we do not sell irrigation materials and have nothing to gain or lose by the owner spending more on the irrigation system.
 We have decades of experience in golf irrigation systems.
 We have also been hired dozens of times to help customers try to fix the problems with the inadequate irrigation systems due to a lack of investment in the beginning.
 Our goal is to help you:

 - Create satisfied golfers